 A photo book profiling young people and their chosen creative vocations.

 A look into the world of millennials (aged 18-35) who decided to pursue mastery of a craft instead of building a career in the business world.
-From a surfboard shaper to a tattooist and from a woodworker to an autodidactic fashion designer, this book will show readers what life is like for young artisans who followed through on their dreams.
+From a surfboard shaper to a tattooist and from a woodworker to an autodidactic fashion designer, this book will show readers what life and work is like for young artisans who followed through on their dreams.

+A central message throughout the book will be that it’s less about one’s profession - whether that’s art or accountancy - but more so whether someone’s has made an informed choice, fitting to one’s own character.
 As Hunter S. Thompson once wrote, “a man must function in a pattern of his own choosing … Decide how you want to live and then see what you can do to make a living within that way of life.”
 As such, this book will help readers think about - and possibly decide for themselves - just that: What is it I want to spend my life working on?

 Examples of already completed profiles: